Rethinking the Effective Sample Size: Beyond for diagnostics in importance sampling

-From this relation, it is clear that decreasing the mismatch between the pmf described by the normalized weights, $w_n$, and the uniform pmf is equivalent to increasing the $\ESS$.
-This perspective of \emph{approximated} ESS as a discrepancy measure of the normalized weights, is exploited in \cite{martino2017effective} to propose novel discrepancy measures with similar properties to $\ESS$ but with beneficial behavior in different situations.
-Another family with similar spirit is also proposed in \cite{huggins2015convergence}.
+} It is clear that decreasing the mismatch between the pmf described by the normalized weights, $\bar w_n$, and the uniform pmf is equivalent to increasing the $\ESS$. \cblue{Moreover, this connection allows to prove that $1\leq \ESS \leq N$ as follows.
+First, since $L_2\geq 0$, the maximum value of the approximated effective sample size is $\ESS=N$, when $L_2 =0$.
+Second, since ${\overline \w}$ is in the (N-1)-simplex, the vertices are the points that maximize the distance to the center, ${\overline \w}^*$.
+Their distance is $L_2 = \sqrt{1 - 1/N}$, which corresponds to the minimum approximated effective sample size, $\ESS=1$, when ${\overline \w}$ is any permutation of the vector $[1, 0,...,0]$.} \cblue{This perspective of \emph{approximated} ESS as a discrepancy measure of the normalized weights, is exploited in \cite{huggins2015convergence,martino2017effective} to propose novel discrepancy measures with similar properties to $\ESS$ but with beneficial behavior in different situations.
+These alternative metrics are discussed in Section \ref{sec_alternative_metrics}. }